Willie Moretti: Testimony before the Kefauver Committee

-In 1950, the U.S. Senate Select Committee on Organized Crime started an investigation known as the Kefauver hearings, named after its chairman, Sen. Estes Kefauver.
-Along with other members of the Genovese family, Moretti, by then widely known by his alias "Willie Moore," was called to testify.
+In 1950, the United States Senate Special Committee to Investigate Crime in Interstate Commerce started an investigation known as the "Kefauver hearings," named after its chairman, Sen. Estes Kefauver.
+Along with other members of the Genovese family, Moretti, by then widely known by his alias "Willie Moore", was called to testify.

 Moretti was the only one who cooperated with the committee.
 While the other mobsters refused to testify by repeatedly invoking the Fifth Amendment to the United States Constitution, which provides legal protection against self-incrimination, the garrulous Moretti told jokes, spoke candidly, and generally played it up for the cameras.
 For example, when asked how long he'd been in the Mafia he replied, "What do you mean, like do I carry a membership card that says 'Mafia' on it?"
 And when asked how he operated politically he said, "I don't operate politically, if I did I'd be a congressman."
 The Senators and spectators in the room often broke out laughing at his sarcastic responses.

+Moretti's organized crime colleagues, on the other hand, were not amused.
+Moretti had, in fact, been showing signs of instability for years before his appearance before the Kefauver Committee; his friend and boss, Frank Costello, sent Moretti to California in 1943 to seek a cure for his medical condition, with a male nurse serving as a bodyguard to keep him out of trouble.
+But when Moretti returned he began exhibiting the same odd behavior, which Vito Genovese and others alleged was due to advanced-stage syphilis.

+Moretti's performance before the Kefauver Committee made all of those concerns even more salient.
+Moretti did not help his case by speaking regularly to the press after he appeared before Congress, giving his opinions about the state of the world and how to curb the growing power of the mob.
+Members of the Commission feared that Moretti might start sharing more damaging information about the internal workings of the Mafia and particular crimes by them.